 Despite the global restrictions we at David Feldman are continuing to receive excellent consignments for our October and December auctions, as well as being tasked with offering items for sale by private treaty.

-With our reputation for having sold more high-quality rarities than any other auction firm, we are delighted to present these eight stunning exhibition items for sale by Private Treaty.
+With our reputation for having sold more high-quality rarities than any other auction firm, we are delighted to present these stunning exhibition items for sale by Private Treaty.
 For further details on these spectacular Italian States major rarities, read on or download the PDF brochure.

 Please do not hesitate to contact us for more information!